globalbrain/sefirot/docs/components/table.md

 ## Summary Row

 You may define `summary` option to display a summary row at the bottom of the table.
-The summary row is a special row that gets displayed at the bottom of the table.
-It is useful to display the total of each column.
+It is useful to display information such as the total of each column.

 ```ts
 const options = useTable({